-Keeping your critical data safe can be difficult, especially when cybercriminals keep coming up with sneakier ways to rip us off.
-That’s why you really need to be careful with your passwords.
-If a criminal gets ahold of your credentials, they can pretty much do whatever they’d like with your account.
+Keeping critical data safe can be difficult, especially when cybercriminals keep coming up with sneakier ways to rip us off.
+That’s why you need to be careful with passwords.
+If a criminal gets ahold of your credentials, they can do whatever they want with your account.
 Tap or click here to find out how to create stronger passwords.

-Many of us are leery when it comes to giving guests in our home the Wi-Fi password.
-It’s not that you don’t trust grandma, you’re just afraid that handing your network’s password out to anyone could lead to disaster later.
+Many of us are leery when giving guests in our homes the Wi-Fi password.
+It’s not that you don’t trust grandma.
+You’re just afraid that handing your network’s password out to anyone could lead to disaster later.

 QR codes to the rescue

-You can post a QR code around your house, so your guests (and you) can scan it with their phone.
+You can post a QR code around your house, so guests (and you) can scan it with their phones.
 It’s a secure shortcut with your password hidden inside.
-When you need it, you scan the QR code instead of typing in your password.
+You scan the QR code when needed instead of typing in your password.

-To use the site you’ll need three pieces of information, which you can get from your internet provider.
+To use the site, you’ll need three pieces of information that you can get from your internet provider.
 Or follow these instructions:

 First, look at the back of your modem for “SSID.”
-It might be shown as something like, “Wi-Fi Network Name (SSID).”
-It’ll be about a dozen numbers and letters; type those in where it says SSID on QIFI’s Code Generator page.
+It might be shown as “Wi-Fi Network Name (SSID).”
+It’ll be about a dozen numbers and letters; type those where it says SSID on QIFI’s Code Generator page.

-Second, choose your secure network type; the site defaults to WPA/WPA2, but you may have WEP.
+Second, choose your secure network type; the site defaults to WPA/WPA2/WPA3, but you may have WEP.
 If you don’t know, ask your internet provider.

 Third, type in your router’s security key password.
 You can find the default password on the back of your router or in its manual.
 Don’t have your user manual anymore?
 No worries.
 Tap or click here to see thousands of free manuals online.

 Finally, click the button that says Generate! and that’s it.
-You now have your own very cool QR code.
+You now have your QR code.
 Print it out and post it around the house.
 The next time you hear, “What’s the Wi-Fi password?”
 Just yell back, “Scan it.”

-To get your free QR code, click on the link we’ve provided inside the yellow box below.
-If you’re reading this article using the Komando.com app, you might not see the yellow box, in which case you can click here.
+To get your free QR code, click the link in the yellow box below.
+Or you can click here.